mosip/documentation/docs/registration-client-ui-specifications.md

 # Registration Client UI Specifications

+## Overview

 The registration UI forms are rendered using respective UI specification JSON.
-This is derived from the ID Schema defined by a country.
+This is derived from the [ID Schema](id-schema.md) defined by a country.
 Here, we would be discussing about the properties used in the UI specification of Registration Client.

-In the registration client, currently, Registration Tasks(process) forms are configurable using the UI specifications.
+In the Registration Client, currently, Registration Tasks(process) forms are configurable using the UI specifications.

 Each process has multiple screens and each screen is rendered with one or more fields.

-## PROCESS/TASK SPEC JSON Template
+## Process/Task spec JSON template

 ```jsonc
 {